-The terms and conditions of untied financing or guarantee facilities (e.g. tenors, interest rates, repayment conditions) are highly untransparent.
+The terms and conditions of untied financing or guarantee facilities (e.g. tenors, interest rates, repayment conditions) and the utilisation of funds provided are highly untransparent.
 This concerns untied financing offered by ECAs, multilateral and bilateral DFIs both for private and public sector projects and covers market-based finance, blended finance, concessional and semi-concessional lending.